 If you're not sure which distribution to choose and you have historical data from the system, choose Use data to decide.
 Then, browse to the CSV file that contains data.
 Be sure that the data represents expected future performance.
-Workspace automatically finds the best-fitting distribution.
+Engage automatically finds the best-fitting distribution.
 For more information, see "Choose a distribution" in this topic.

 When you have a complex or a large simulation, you can create groups to define the model by function.
 For example, you might want to describe different actions or various parts' behavior within the simulation.
 With groups, you can categorize inputs and outputs to help you manage and organize your simulation.